If have any questions, would like to see your data, or have it deleted email me at caleb@calebgamman.com

 So as a second privacy step, and a bit of website optimisation, rather than use YouTube’s embeds directly, I instead just fetch the thumbnail, and place a fake play button on top.
 Only when clicked does the (nocookie) embed actually load.
 Visually indistinguishable, without all Google’s bullshit.

-Those are the only embeds I am using right now, and if I add any more I will try to make them as privacy compliant as possible.
+Those are the only embeds used right now, and if I add any more I will try to make them as privacy friendly as possible.
 However these big tech companies are fully willing to completely violate these laws, and just accept a few multi-million dollar slaps on the wrist.

 ReCaptcha

 To stop spam signups and improve security in as unobtrusive a way as possible, I have had to use Google’s ReCaptcha.
-I am using the “checkbox” version of ReCaptcha v2, which is less invasive than the newer methods, and I have isolated it to only exist on the pages where it is absolutely required.
+I have somewhat isolated it to only exist on the pages where required.
 Regardless, another in for Google.

 User Accounts

-If you visit the login page, we will set a temporary cookie to determine if your browser accepts cookies.
+If you visit the login page, it will set a temporary cookie to determine if your browser accepts cookies at all.
 This cookie contains no personal data and is discarded when you close your browser.

-When you log in, I have set up several cookies to save your login information and your screen display choices.
-Login cookies last for two days, and screen options cookies last for a year.
-If you select “Remember Me”, your login will persist for two weeks.
+When you log in, I have set up several cookies to persist that for convenience Login cookies last for two days, and screen options cookies last for a year.
+If you select “Remember Me”, your login will persist for a year.
 If you log out of your account, the login cookies will be removed.

 Stripe